Guide to redundancy during maternity leave

 Ensure that the scoring criteria do not penalise employees due to their maternity absence or pregnancy-related sickness.

 However, there are also pitfalls in giving an employee who is pregnant or on maternity leave “the benefit of the doubt”.
 Inflating the score of an employee who is pregnant or on maternity leave could result in a claim by a male employee for sex discrimination.
 You should not leave employee on maternity out of a redundancy exercise on the basis that you will review whether you require them when they return as this is likely to cause issues for others in the same department/team who may be able to bring claims based on your failure to include the maternity leaver in your considerations.
-The question is whether in the event the maternity leave employee was not on materity leave would that role be redundant?
+The question is whether in the event the maternity leave employee was not on maternity leave would that role be redundant?

 Alternative Roles: At The Front Of The Queue